SanchesMartins/watertimeprojet/README.md

 **Libs**: _All libs required are in [requirements.txt](./requirements.txt) file, at project root_

 ### Usage
-To use this project, use command pythow command to keep it in backgroud
+To use this project, use pythow command to keep it in backgroud

 E.G.